My new book is now available!

 Author

-You can also find my writing on my Substack — Morbidly Curious — or my Psychology Today column — Morbid Minds.
+You can also find my writing on my Substack — Morbidly Curious Thoughts — or my Psychology Today column — Morbid Minds.

 Horror Producer